 • If you are creative and passionate about building new gadgets and designing circuits, this field is the most suitable one.
 If you are a technology freak in electronics and communication domain, this field of study is most apt.

-• Plenty of hands-on about engineering tools like MATLAB/SIMULINK, CADENCE, Verilog, VHDL, Xilinx etc are given in this course.
-Also, a lot of programming languages like Embedded C, Embedded Linux etc are also a part of this curriculum.
+• Plenty of hands-on engineering tools like MATLAB/SIMULINK, CADENCE, Verilog, VHDL, Xilinx, etc. are given in this course.
+Also, a lot of programming languages like Embedded C, Embedded Linux, etc. are also a part of this curriculum.

 • If you are an electronics hobbyist and have the interest to make new everyday use electronics stuff, this engineering discipline can give you in-depth knowledge to use your skill to design more sophisticated devices which can be beneficial for the entire mankind.